-18. Petitioner failed to establish a prima facie case that the assessed value for either year was incorrect.
+18. Petitioner failed to establish a prima facie case for either of the years at issue.
 Consequently, the Board finds for Respondent.

 FINAL DETERMINATION

 In accordance with the above findings of fact and conclusions of law, the Board determines the 2013 and 2016 values should not be changed.